 Here’s what you’ll want to do to assess your local real estate market and figure out how much money you can make as a part time agent.

-- Find average sale price in your area – Get this from your MLS or Zillow.com.
+- Find the median sale price in your area – Get this from your MLS or Zillow.com.
 Zillow gathers data from recent sales, and gives you median sales prices for your zip code.

 - Assess whether it’s a buyer’s market or a seller’s market – Zillow also tells you whether the market is “hot,” meaning a seller’s market, or “cold,” meaning a buyer’s market.